glegoux/jekyll-tech-blog/src/_posts/2019-01-21-getting-started.md

 ## Comment

-If you want to put a hidden text not displayed in the article but present in the written source, that is to say a comment, simply do a HTML comment:
+If you want to put a hidden text not displayed in the article but present in the written source, that is to say, a comment, simply do an HTML comment:

 Source code:
 ~~~